 Barry Altschul (b.
-1943), was born and raised in New York City and is a veteran of highly influential groups with Paul Bley, Anthony Braxton, Chick Corea and Sam Rivers, among others, in the 1960s and the 1970s.
-Altschul led several groups of his own particularly in the 1970s and the 1980s, recording some of the finest "freebop" albums of the period.
-After living in Europe for a decade and then focusing mostly on teaching following his return to New York City, Altschul returned to active playing in the new millennium establishing the FAB Trio (History Of Jazz In Reverse, TUM CD 028) with violinist Billy Bang and bassist Joe Fonda and also performing on the New York scene with many of his contemporaries, such as Roswell Rudd and John Tchicai.
+1943), was born and raised in New York City and is a veteran of highly influential groups with Paul Bley, Anthony Braxton, Chick Corea and Sam Rivers in the 1960s and the 1970s.
+Altschul has also led several groups of his own, particularly in the 1970s and the 1980s, recording some of the finest "freebop" albums of the period.
+After living in Europe for a decade and then focusing mostly on teaching following his return to New York City, Altschul returned to active playing in the new millennium establishing the FAB Trio (History Of Jazz in Reverse, TUM CD 028) with violinist Billy Bang and Joe Fonda in 2003.
 Since 2013, Altschul has led The 3dom Factor with saxophonist Jon Irabagon and Joe Fonda (The 3dom Factor, TUM CD 032, and Tales of the Unforeseen, TUM CD 044).